khurram-hassan/win10script/README.md

+# Declaration
+I forked this project from Chris Titus Tech's Github project (https://github.com/ChrisTitusTech/win10script/tree/master).
+I like his work and wanted to modify this script according to my need.

 # win10script
 This is the Ultimate Windows 10 Script from a creation from multiple debloat scripts and gists from github.
 I also added Chocolatey and other tools to the script that I install on every machine.